prlangad/Predict-New-York-Taxi-Trip-Amount/README.md

 4. Load data into dbo.Trips from attached sample trips.txt file.
 Save trips.txt file in your storage account and provide the path of file in below COPY INTO statement.
 Sample Script is attached here for reference.
 Replace your storage account name, container name and/or folder name to make the location of file valid.
 Refer file [04 Load Trips table with data.sql](https://github.com/prlangad/Predict-New-York-Taxi-Trip-Amount/blob/master/Code%20Artifacts/04%20Load%20Trips%20table%20with%20data.sql)

 5. Run predict query for inline prediction of TotalAmount with registered model.
 Attached SQL script is full script from demo.
 Refer file [05 PREDICT In-Engine ML Scoring.sql](https://github.com/prlangad/Predict-New-York-Taxi-Trip-Amount/blob/master/Code%20Artifacts/05%20PREDICT%20In-Engine%20ML%20Scoring.sql)

+**Note**
+To get the hex string of ONNX model, [PowerShell](https://github.com/prlangad/Predict-New-York-Taxi-Trip-Amount/blob/master/Code%20Artifacts/powershelltoconvertonnxtohex.ps1)script is used for conversion.